blackalbino01/blackalbino01/README.md

 ### Hi there 👋

-Hussaini is a Passionate and Solution-driven Full-Stack Web/Blockchain Developer adapt at contributing to highly collaborative work environment, finding solutions and determining customer satisfaction.
-Proven experience developing consumer-focused web design/development and web logics/functionalities using HTML, CSS, JavaScript, AJAX, PHP, MYSQL, RESTAPI and LARAVEL.
-Built products for web and mobile app users in 2years, meeting highest standards for web design, development, logic, funtionality, database , best practices and speed.
-Designed and developed multiple APIs, third-party integrations and databases.
+Hussaini is a Passionate and Solution-driven Web || Blockchain Developer who adapts to contributing to highly collaborative work environment, finding solutions and determining customer satisfaction.
+Proven experience developing consumer-focused web design/development , web logics/functionalities, and Blockchain development using HTML, CSS, JavaScript, AJAX, PHP, MYSQL, RESTAPI, Laravel, Solidity, Truffle, Hardhat, Web3JS, Mocha, ChaiJS, and EthersJS.
+Built products for web and mobile app users in 2years, meeting the highest standards for web design, development, logic, funtionality, database , best practices, and speed.
+Designed and developed multiple APIs, third-party integrations, smart contracts, and databases.
 Hussaini is Motivated to learn, grow, and excel in the IT field.

 - 💬 Ask me about Blockchain and Web3
 - 📫 How to reach me: [email](mailto:hauwal4969@gmail.com) :)